Free Iowa Records: Background Checks, Arrests & More

 Iowa vital records include adoption records, marriage certificates, birth certificates, death records, property records, genealogy reports, and divorce decrees.
 With that said, this section will only discuss birth, death, marriage, and divorce records.

-An outline of the map of the State of Iowa with its Counties showing the divorce population rates (5-year estimates in 2021) of each County base on the Census Bureau that ranges from 5.20%-16.60%.
+An outline of the map of the State of Iowa with its Counties shows each County's divorce population rates (5-year estimates in 2021) based on the Census Bureau that ranges from 5.20%-16.60%.

 Source: Census Bureau